chuanqisun/htmaa-2025/src/posts/week-11/index.md

 { "cmd": "reset" }
 ```

-We disucssed custom bit packing to reduce bandwidth consumption but I advocated for JSON for simplicity and agreed that we can optimize later if needed.

-The JSON protocol was eventually superseded by a custom op-code based binary protocol in order to conserve BLE bandwidth.
+We discussed custom bit packing to reduce bandwidth consumption.
+I advocated for JSON for simplicity and agreed that we could optimize later if needed.
+The JSON protocol was eventually superseded by a custom op-code based binary protocol to conserve BLE bandwidth.

-In retrospect, I would still advocate for JSON protocol with more concise names.
-The bit packing optimization has marginal gain and made serialization/deserialization much more error prone.
+In retrospect, I would still advocate for the JSON protocol with more concise names.
+The bit packing optimization had marginal gain and made serialization/deserialization much more error prone.

-## Server implementation
+## Server Implementation

-- Yufeng ran the demo code for Adafruit IMU board and started developing sensor data processing.
-- Thanks for the data format contract, I was able to in parallel mock the IMU data in a separate Xiao, communicate with a node.js server over UDP

-This is the module that mocks the sensor data.
+[Yufeng](https://fab.cba.mit.edu/classes/863.25/people/YufengZhao/) ran the demo code for the Adafruit IMU board and started developing sensor data processing.
+Thanks to the data format contract, I was able to work in parallel.
+I mocked the IMU data in a separate Xiao and communicated with a Node.js server over UDP.
+This is my code that mocks the sensor data:

 ```cpp
 // Mock IMU sensor data